 Direct Burial of Cables

-After the sand bed specified in Section 02315 - Excavating, Trenching and Backfilling, is in place, lay cables maintaining a clearance of [75] mm from each side of the trench to the nearest cable.
+After the sand bed specified in Section 02315 - Excavating, Trenching and Backfilling, is in place, lay cables maintaining a clearance of 75 mm from each side of the trench to the nearest cable.
 Do not pull cable into the trench.

 Buried cable shall comply with RWU90 specifications with confirmation of voltage limitations.

 Provide offsets for thermal action and minor earth movements.
-Offset cables [150] mm for each [60] m run, maintaining minimum cable separation and bending radius requirements.
+Offset cables 150 mm for each 60 m run, maintaining minimum cable separation and bending radius requirements.

-Make termination and splice only as indicated [Consultant to provide additional details regarding termination and splicing] leaving [0.6] m of surplus cable in each direction.

 Underground cable splices are not acceptable.
 Splices of any kind related to cables in trenches and/or ducts, in any location are not acceptable.

 The minimum permitted radius at cable bends for rubber or plastic covered cables is 8 times the diameter of the cable; and for metallic armoured cables is 12 times the diameter of the cable or in accordance with the manufacturer's instructions.